Subharanjini-M/mini_calculator/README.md

 #  Flutter mini_calculator
-This repository contains a simple yet functional calculator app built using Flutter.
-The app features a clean and intuitive user interface with basic arithmetic operations.
+Flutter based calculator with basic functionalities and user-friendly UI.The app features a clean and intuitive user interface with basic arithmetic operations.

 # Features